 At Daugherty Law LLC, a Colorado Springs custody lawyer, Mary understands that your children, their custody (including parenting time, time with other family members, what is said to your children by the other parent, and how decisions are made with regard to parenting) is probably the thing you care most about in leaving your marriage.

 When working on child custody arrangements and agreements with her clients, Mary tailors her representation to help her clients fight for the best interests of their children.
 She represents family members in coming up with sustainable parenting plans that put the children’s needs at the forefront.

 Parents Should Be Part Of A Custody Decision

 Daugherty Law LLC believes that an ideal custody situation should include both parents.
 When possible, we work to come up with equitable solutions which allow each parent to work in a cooperative manner for the child’s sake.

 The laws involving child custody and divorce in Colorado can be complex and confusing.
-Yet at the end of the day, if the parents aren’t able to agree to a parenting plan, it will be a judge that makes the final decision in on custody in a custody or divorce case.
+Yet at the end of the day, if the parents are not able to agree to a parenting plan, it will be a judge that makes the final decision in on custody in a custody or divorce case.
 Mary Daugherty works hard for the best possible outcome concerning your children’s custody.

 We help parents to reach an agreement on parenting or custody plans where appropriate.
 A divorce and child custody attorney who is highly skilled and solution-based will become your very best asset over the course of this important and sensitive process.